Ibanez Logo

 Ibanez Emblem

 To highlight the brand’s unique personality, the logo’s authors opted for an original in-house designed font.
 All the symbols in it are drawn and have no analogs.
-The inscription consists of a combination of uppercase and lowercase letters of different shapes.
+The inscription consists of uppercase and lowercase letters of different shapes.
 For example, “I” looks standard, while “b,” “e,” and “z” look unique.
-The first of them has an even upper notch, the second has an elongated middle part, and the third has sharp spines at the ends.
-Moreover, all the signs are connected and have a slight slope to the right.
+The first has an even upper notch, the second has an elongated middle section, and the third has sharp spines at the ends.
+Moreover, all the signs are connected and have a slight rightward slope.

 Ibanez Symbol

 The classic monochrome version is black characters on a white background.
-However, there are also golden inscriptions engraved on guitars.
+However, guitars also bear golden inscriptions.